-&lt;sup>18See the Swedish National Institute of Economic Research (2018), Economic situation October 2018, pp 75-79, for an in-depth description of business cycle terminology.
+17The levels with full resource utilization which are in the long term compatible with stable inflation.
+See the The Swedish National Institute of Economic Research (2018) The Economic Situation in October 2018, pp. 75-79, for a further description of economic terminology.